kyverno/website/content/en/docs/Tracing/tempo-walkthrough.md

 In this first step we are going to create a local cluster using [kind](https://kind.sigs.k8s.io).

 The created cluster will have two nodes, one master node and one worker node.
-Note that the master node maps host ports `80` and `443` to the container node, if those ports are already in use they can be changed by editing the `hostPort` stanza in the config manifest below.
+Note that the master node maps host ports `80` and `443` to the container node.
+If those ports are already in use they can be changed by editing the `hostPort` stanza in the config manifest below.

-To create the local cluster run the following command:
+To create the local cluster, run the following command:

 ```shell
 kind create cluster --config - <<EOF